 Seating is cramped, six comfortably, eight squeezed, so don’t plan to engage in meaningful discourse or intimate conversation here with your meal mate.
 When the weather and season smile upon us, you can sit outside at two shaded tables and upon several lounge chairs, though only steps from busy street traffic.
 Due to its cramped seating indoors and bustling traffic outdoors, Kate’s clientele likely will be mostly take-out, for which ample parking is provided next door in the pharmacy lot.
 To drive here you fortunately can bypass the traffic congestion of downtown Mystic by taking Exit 90 for the Seaport and Aquarium.
 While I am not likely to make a special trip just to dine here and thereby add to Mystic’s traffic congestion, I do look forward to eating here the next time I am in Mystic before 3:30pm.
 Let’s hope local Mystic folks keep this cafe humming with business, so that the next time we out-of-towner vegheads are in Mystic we can patronize Ms Kate’s Cafe

-Contrary to its name, its dining room is much larger than a tiny spot and its food deserves dining time longer than a quick stop.
-Traditional American-Middle Eastern food, with all the expected vegan dishes such as hummus, baba ganouch, stuffed grape leaves, and falafel tucked inside a pita, or not.
-The baba ganouch and stuffed grape leaves (albeit with white rice) are especially good, indeed as good as such simple fare can be.
-Another excellent dish that is surprising vegan is the collards greens, though sometimes way too heavy on the garlic.
-Another very worthy very vegan dish includes the mousakaa (which you might know by the French name ratatouille).
-While not stated on the menu, whole wheat pita is available upon request, so do request it.
-And note that the prices are moderate and therefore quite uncharacteristic of Mystic.
+Contrary to its name, its dining room is much larger than a tiny spot.
+Traditional American-Middle Eastern food, with all the expected vegan dishes such as hummus, baba ganouch, stuffed grape leaves, and falafel.
+The baba ganouch and stuffed grape leaves (albeit with white rice) are especially good, indeed as good as such simple fare can be and the baba ganouch is the best I ever have eaten, anywhere.
+In fact I rate this restaurant as the best Mid Eastern cuisine, anywhere.
+Another excellent dish that is surprisingly vegan is the collards greens, though heavy on the garlic.
+Other very worthy very vegan dishes are the mousakaa (which you might know by the French name ratatouille) and the potatoes.
+Note that the prices are moderate and therefore quite uncharacteristic of Mystic.
 Also uncharacteristic of Mystic, it offers ample parking.
-The always adorable waitresses boast some vegetarians among them, and the owner’s brother Tony, there only on weekends because on weekdays he lives in Manhattan, speaks “fluent vegan,” so ask of Tony any questions you may have regarding ingredients.
+The always adorable waitresses boast some vegetarians among them.
+While the menu clearly identifies the vegetarian dishes, you must query about what is vegan, which is easy as the owners and wait staff speak "fluent vegan" here.

 Pizzetta offers vegan cheese, specifically Daiya brand, along with unsubstantiated claims about being environmentally and nutritionally conscious, the latter manifested by their not adding sugar to their sauce.
 Pizzetta’s heart is in the right place, as they hosted a free vegan pizza party, which I attended, so can attest that its thin and crunchy white flour crust is not the usual glop that passes for pizza, and being thin and therefore scant it did not as much paste up my digestion, as does all white flour.
 I do not understand others’ praise for Daiya cheese, though, as I shun salt, and its overwhelming taste is only of salt.